134chw/PCAN-Mamba/README.md

 # PCAN-Mamba
-PCAN-Mamba for Small Object Detection in Remote Sensing Images
+PCAN-Mamba for Small Object Detection in Remote Sensing Images.